 When it comes to finding out how much a self-funder could pay for domiciliary care, the picture isn’t a transparent one.
 There are no nationally published figures, but research by the UK Home Care Association (UKHCA) in 2015 (The Homecare Deficit report) shows that across the UK as a whole, local authorities were paying £13.66 per hour to home care agencies.

 The UKHCA is the national professional association for home care providers.
 Their priorities are to promote the highest standards of care and to encourage training of homecare workers.
 They also work on behalf of home care agencies to support the social care workforce and, as such, recommend minimum prices for sustainable homecare which ensure adequate terms and conditions of employment.
 The purpose of the minimum price is to enable proper care for those people the agencies are looking after.

 In the financial year 2016-17, the UKHCA recommends agencies charge a minimum price per hour of £16.70.
 However, depending on where your relative lives in the UK, the amount of money that your relative will be charged will vary; it will also be affected by the level of care that that he or she needs.
-The hourly rate could therefore be much more than £16.70 and will range up to £23 per hour.
+The hourly cost of care at home could therefore be much more than £16.70.

 Homecare organisations have to be registered with the UK’s regulators, who publicise the findings from their quality inspections on their websites.
 You can use our Care services directory to search for local domiciliary care providers, where we also give links to the inspection reports.